Matt Hardy: Independent circuit and Ring of Honor (2005)

-Return to WWE
+Return to WWE (2005–2010)

-Feud with Edge (2005–2006)
+Return and feud with Edge (2005)

 On July 11, 2005, on Raw, Hardy attacked Edge backstage and again later during Edge's match with Kane.
 Before being escorted out of the building by security, Hardy stated that Edge (calling him by his real name of "Adam") and Lita would pay for their actions and told fans that they could see him at Ring of Honor while security officials and event staff were trying to restrain him.
-Hardy also called out Johnny Ace as security had him in handcuffs taking him out of the arena.
-This caused an uproar amongst fans, who were confused and wondered if the whole thing was a work or a shoot.
+Hardy also called out "Johnny Ace" as security had him in handcuffs taking him out of the arena.
+This caused an uproar amongst fans, who were confused and wondered if the altercation was a work or a shoot.
 Similar occurrences repeated during the following two weeks.

-On the August 1 episode of Raw, Vince McMahon officially announced Hardy's return to WWE, adding that Hardy would face Edge at SummerSlam.
+On the August 1 episode of Raw, Vince McMahon officially announced Hardy's return to WWE, adding that Hardy would face Edge at SummerSlam on August 21.
 Hardy made his in-ring return, defeating Snitsky on the August 8 Raw.
 Seconds after the victory, Hardy was attacked by Edge, and as he was being carried backstage, Matt counterattacked Edge in the locker room.
-On August 21 at SummerSlam, their match came to a premature end when Edge dropped Hardy onto the top of a ring post, causing him to bleed heavily.
+At SummerSlam, their match came to a premature end when Edge dropped Hardy onto the top of a ring post, causing him to bleed heavily.
 The referee ended the match on the grounds that Hardy could not continue, and Edge was declared the winner.
-After SummerSlam, the two continued feuding on Raw, including a Street Fight on August 29 that resulted in Hardy performing a Side Effect on Edge off the entrance stage and into electrical equipment below; the match ended in a no contest.
-At Unforgiven, Edge faced Hardy in a steel cage match.
+After SummerSlam, the two continued their feud, including a Street Fight on the August 29 episode of Raw that resulted in Hardy performing a Side Effect on Edge off the entrance stage and into electrical equipment below; the match ended in a no contest.
+At Unforgiven on September 18, Edge faced Hardy in a steel cage match.
 Hardy caught an interfering Lita with the Twist of Fate and won the match with a leg drop off the top of the cage.
 Hardy and Edge faced each other on October 3 at WWE Raw Homecoming in a Loser Leaves Raw ladder match.
 Edge's briefcase holding his Money in the Bank contract for his WWE Championship opportunity was suspended above the ring.
 The winner of the match received the contract and the loser was forced to leave Raw.
 Edge tied Hardy's arms in the ropes, and Lita trapped Hardy in a crucifix hold, leaving Hardy only able to watch Edge win.